ijpiantanida/talkback/README.md

 Note that both the tape's and the request's bodies are `Buffer` objects and they should be kept as such.

 ## Latency
-By default Talkback will try to reply to requests as fast as it can, but sometimes it's useful to understand how applications behave under real-world or even undesirably high response times.
+By default talkback will try to reply to requests as fast as it can, but sometimes it's useful to understand how applications behave under real-world or even undesirably high response times.
 Talkback lets you control response times both at a _global_ or at a _tape level_.

 The `latency` option will apply for all requests that match an existing tape or when using the [`PROXY` fallback mode](#recording-modes).